Research ideas

 Likely output

-A circuit generator, verifier, and resource benchmarks.
+A generator, a verifier, and a small table of resource counts.

 First milestone